History of the modern solar system

 How does Sun convert energy?

 Solar energy drives the structure of the wind and allows wind turbines to be used to convert kinetic energy into electrical energy.
 Biomass can trace its source of energy to the sun.
 Even fossil fuels took their energy from the sun.
 Undoubtedly, the sun and solar energies are an essential part of the earth and all living things on earth.
-Below is a discussion of how energy is generated in the midst of this giant sun and what its condition is?
+However, Solar energy has advantages and disadvantages but the advantages are plenty.
+Below is a discussion of how energy is generated in the midst of this giant sun and what its condition is.

 Researchers say the 10 billion-year-old (one billion equivalent to 100 million) of the L2 Papis star.
 Five billion years ago this star was just like today’s sun.
 Desin Lynn is a professor at the KU Leuven Institute of Astronomy in Belgium he said five billion years from now, our sun will be transformed into a red giant star.
 At this time the size of the sun will increase a hundred times more than the current.